adityaarakeri/claude-on-a-leash/README.md

 - `"ignore all previous instructions"` and variants
 - `"you are now DAN"`, jailbreak mode, developer mode tricks
 - `"this is Anthropic support"`, `"you have been granted admin access"`
-- Injects branch name + active security policy as `additionalContext` into every session
+- Injects branch name and active security policy as `additionalContext` into every session

 ---